grandparkla/nyela/index.markdown

 All bags will be checked upon entry to event space.
 Please **do not** bring the following items to this event:

+* Alcohol
 * Aerosol cans
 * Amplified noise
-* Bags and backpacks  (larger than 16.75 in x 13 in x 8.5 in)
+* Bags and backpacks measuring larger than standard backpack size (16.75 inches x 13 inches x 8.5 inches)
 * Bicycles
 * Confetti cannons
 * Coolers